The Admissions Process

 Can graduate courses taken elsewhere be transferred?

 Students who have completed graduate coursework elsewhere may be able to count some of it towards the satisfaction of the Department’s program and distribution requirements.
 There is, however, a maximum of fourcourse credits that can be transferred, and transfer is not automatic.
-In general, a student who desires to transfer credits will bring a petition to the Graduate Studies Committee at the beginning of his or her second year in the program.
+In general, a student who desires to transfer credits will bring a petition to the Graduate Studies Committee at the beginning of their second year in the program.
 It is important for students who plan to make such requests to keep documentation from all relevant courses (syllabi, reading lists, completed papers, tests and homework, and so on).
 The Department does not grant transfer credit for courses taken during a student’s undergraduate career, even when these are taught at the graduate level.

 The Ph.D. requirements are designed to be completed in five to six years (ten to twelve semesters).
-The first five semesters are dedicated to coursework, and the sixth is used to achieve candidacy and defend a dissertation prospectus.
+Typically, the first five semesters are dedicated to coursework, and the sixth is used to achieve candidacy and defend a dissertation prospectus.
 The dissertation is meant to be written during semesters seven through ten (years four and five).
 Students should expect to enter the academic job market in their sixth year, though some enter in the fifth or even fourth.
 For more information see: FAQs: Timeline to Ph.D.

 How much of the program can be completed through online classes or distance learning?

 None.
 You need to be in residence for all your course work.
 Students who have achieved candidacy and are actively writing their dissertation can, with special permission, work from afar provided that they make plans to return to Ann Arbor as least once a semester for meetings with their dissertation committees.
+We encourage our graduate student candidates to visit other graduate programs that are relevant to their interests during the terms in which they are not teaching.

 In what areas of Philosophy does Michigan specialize?